 The role of an addiction treatment center in Colorado is to identify the correlation between the disorder and the addiction and provide the right treatment plan.
 In most cases, the relationship takes on one of three characteristics, including:

-Most people are not equipped to deal with a mental disorder.
+Most people are not equipped to deal with mental health conditions.
 Consequently, they develop behaviors to deal with the symptoms.
 A person who has anxiety or depression may turn to alcohol, prescription medication, or illicit drugs as a way of self-medicating.
 This can lead to dependency on the substance, making it difficult to quit.

-In cases of long-term addiction, a person may develop a disorder.
+In cases of long-term addiction, a person may develop a mental health condition.
 The substance alters brain function to the point that it affects how a person thinks and feels.
-It is not uncommon for ongoing substance abuse to lead to anxiety, depression, or bipolar disorder.
-A person who suffers from these conditions needs treatment for them, as well as the addiction.
+It is not uncommon for ongoing substance use to lead to anxiety, depression, or bipolar disorder.
+A person who has these conditions needs treatment for them, as well as the addiction.

 They Exist Simultaneously with No Relationship

-What is dual diagnosis treatment?
 Learn more about co-occurring disorders when you contact Colorado Medication Assisted Recovery.
 We provide dual diagnosis treatment at our mental health treatment center in Colorado.
-Call 833.448.0127 to find out more about your treatment options.
+Contact us at 833.448.0127 to find out more about your treatment options.